RSSchermer/entitytled/README.md

   extends Entity[Director, Long]
 ```

-The `Director` case class extends the `Entity` base class, which takes 2 type
+The `Director` case class extends the `Entity` base class, which takes two type
 parameters: the `Director` type itself (a self bound), and the type of its id:

 ```scala